AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/08_VisibilityRules/Renamings/Objects/tc.rst

-**object renamings**

-Check that object renamings are handled correctly
+**Exercise SC on object renamings in various source contexts**

-Exercise various source constructs containing object renamings.
-Verify that they are recognized and processed as regular object declarations.
+Verify, in various source contexts, that object renamings are recognized and processed as regular object declarations.